 So should you start doing dropshipping?

 I would recommend you not to, as you can see, from everything I wrote so far in this article, there are many reasons why most dropshipping businesses fail.
 Instead, you should start with affiliate marketing first, or create your own products to sell, or simply anything else.
-Heck, even working at McDonald’s could be a better option than dropshipping, especially since some people are only making $1 profit for every product they sell, after having to pay for ads, products, extra services, extra add-ons, taxes etc…
+Heck, even working at McDonald’s could be a better option than dropshipping, especially since some people are only making $1 profit for every product they sell, after having to pay for ads, products, extra services, extra add-ons, taxes, etc…

-I mean you don’t really have to go and apply for work at McDonald’s but the point stands…it would be better to focus on something else to make money online like: affiliate marketing, your own service, blog, etc… just my opinion.
+I mean you don’t really have to go and apply for work at McDonald’s but the point stands…it would be better to focus on something else to make money online like: affiliate marketing, your own service, starting a blog, etc… just my opinion.

 Yeah, maybe I’ve been a bit too critical of this whole business model, and maybe you might think that I’m writing this post because I’m bitter or because I haven’t been successful in dropshipping (which in reality I haven’t, if you count success as being able to make over $20k a month in pure profit without all the hassle you have with dropshipping, otherwise what’s so great at making $100-$500 in profit per month via dropshipping if you could make more doing something else?).

-If dropshipping was so good, why are all the people selling their stores on Flippa and also on shopify exchange?
-Yeah it might’ve been awesome 2-3 years ago, but not anymore.
+If dropshipping was so good, why are all the people selling their stores on Flippa and also on Shopify exchange?
+Yeah, it might’ve been awesome 2-3 years ago, but not anymore.
 There are some people who are successful and run a few good stores, but they are a small percentage.

 You know what?
 If you’re really into dropshipping and want to start something related to dropshipping, it would be much easier for you to create and sell something to all the people that do dropshipping instead of doing it yourself.
-Think about Shopify themes, apps, plugins, extra services etc… it would be much better in the long run.
+Think about Shopify themes, apps, plugins, extra services, etc… it would be much better in the long run.
 Plus you own your own product/business and keep all the profits.

 I’ve written this whole article because I was fed up with all the lies that people are spreading on YouTube, forums, websites etc… Not that many people are writing about the bad stuff, which in my mind are more important to know for a newbie, than anything else.

 So I hope you enjoyed this post, and if you wanted to start dropshipping (or you already have) and I broke your dreams… then you should know that I’m sorry… I’m sorry that you had to start dropshipping when you could’ve done anything else with your time and money.
+Check out my other article: 15 legit ways to make money online.